Rhys-sg/Vector-Math/README.md

+## Vector Math for Haptic Feedback Navigation

-Given two points and a heading vector, return the angle change, direction, and distance from point "a" to point "b"
+This is the vector math calculations that I am using for my haptic feedback navigation.
+Given two points and a heading vector, the program will find the angle change, direction, and distance from point "a" to point "b."